Code of Conduct

 As a PIRC employee, you cannot drink alcohol during your working hours (including during meal breaks) under any circumstances.

 Social events, e.g. leaving parties at which alcohol will be consumed should be arranged after work.
-If you attend a function during the working day at which alcohol is served, you should not drink unless you have obtained permission from the Director of Operations in advance.
+If you attend a function during the working day at which alcohol is served, you should not drink unless you have obtained permission from the Head of Corporate Services (HCS).

 If you are at work under the influence of alcohol or illegal drugs, then that will be regarded by the PIRC as potentially a serious disciplinary matter.
 If you are prescribed drugs which may affect your ability to do your job, then you should seek advice from your line manager on the health and safety implications of this at the earliest opportunity.